 And the funny part is, the feedback is always the same, that the Exploro is 100% a road bike when you put the road wheels on, not some sort of compromise.
 It’s not really a surprise to me, as that is the whole principle behind it: Make a road bike with road geometry and road features, and just let the tires take care of anything you find in your way.

-Next time I will cover how the bike industry has changed since the introduction of the Exploro.
+Read part 2 about how the bike industry has changed since the introduction of the Exploro.